 - Bus: Local buses are popular among backpackers in Vietnam since they are inexpensive and convenient.
 You may break up the whole Vietnam travel trip into different itineraries and use sleeping buses for each of them.

-Whether it is a desire to explore spectacular natural mountains and caves, or soak in the water on sunny-kissed beaches, Vietnam has plenty for you to see and do all year round.
+Whether it is a desire to explore spectacular natural mountains and caves, or soak in the water on sunny-kissed beaches, Vietnam tourism has plenty for you to see and do all year round.
 Besides the stunning natural landscapes, Vietnam, with its great cuisine and warm-hearted people, will bring you memorable experiences.
 Hopefully, you will find our Vietnam travel guide useful for your upcoming trip to our land.